• Skip to primary navigation

 • Very important to refrigerate your Thanksgiving leftovers as soon as possible after dinner.

 • This is a dressing.
-Do not use to stuff inside a bird because it uses ingredients that are sautéed.
+Do not stuff inside the turkey as it uses ingredients that are sautéed.

 • If reheating dressing and you find your dressing is a bit dry, add a bit of chicken stock.